3 Things to Avoid When Setting Up an Amazon Redshift Cluster

 By default, a database in Redshift has a single schema, with the name PUBLIC.
 And by default, all users have CREATE and USAGE privileges on the PUBLIC schema of a database.
 With a single schema and read/write access for all users, you’re creating dependencies.
 When data, user and query volume grow, it becomes hard to untangle these dependencies.
 More users create more joins across more tables.
 You’re boxing yourself in.
 Don’t do it.

 Instead, plan your data architecture.
 Start with two different schemas.
 A “raw schema” where you load all your data, and a “data schema” that’s available for running ad-hoc queries.
 And then you move data between the schemas with your transform jobs.

 As a rule of thumb, users in each role should only have access to the schemas and tables that they need, and no more.
 That’s also another reason why you should put in place individual users and user groups.

 #3 – Don’t use the default WLM queue

 Amazon Redshift operates in a queueing model, with query queues and slots.
-You can use workload management (WLM) to define query queues.
+You can use the workload management (WLM) console to define query queues.
 Redshift then routes queries to the appropriate queues at runtime.

 User session and queries can overlap.
 Some queries can consume cluster resources for long periods of time.
 That impacts the performance of other queries.
 That’s why you should separate / isolate your workloads from each other.